 The mystic archetype (also known as the enchantress archetype) embodies spirituality, serenity, and introspection.
 Her energy is peaceful and calm, and she seeks inner truth and connection to the divine.

-Sometimes appearing as cool and detached, the mystic loves time alone, finding comfort and meaning in solitude and privacy.
+Sometimes appearing cool and detached, the mystic loves time alone, finding comfort and meaning in solitude and privacy.
 In fact, it is often in her spiritual practices that she finds inner peace, and feels whole and complete.

-As one of the most underexpressed female archetypes in our modern western world, the mystic is often also misunderstood.
+As one of the most underexpressed female archetypes in our modern Western world, the mystic is often also misunderstood.
 Her sensitive heart means she may appear meek, yet often this female archetype is brimming with empathy, struggling to witness the suffering others embody.
 She has incredible self-awareness, is intuitive and insightful, and often possesses healing attributes.

 Aspects of the mystic archetype are emerging into the world, as more and more women explore their more magical, mystical, or witchy sides.
 Embodying the enchantress archetype, these women find meaning and purpose through ritual, spellwork, and more esoteric practices.
 There is a fascination with the unknown and the unseen, and an alignment with a higher power.